qatoolkit/web/index.md

 #### The future is bright

 We plan to release more libraries, scripts and guides so stay put and come back in coming months.

+#### Legal

+All tools are released under [MIT license](https://opensource.org/licenses/MIT).

+QA Tool Kit is also build from other tools and libraries.
+We bow to those individuals and organizations to provide us the tools, without which this project would not be possible.

+Copyright (c) 2020 Miha Jakovac